IgorRyaboff/FFHostPort/README.md

 # FFHostPort

-This is a simple light-weight app that allows you to route different hosts to different TCP ports on one server.
+This is a simple light-weight app that allows you to route requests from different domains to different ports on one server.

 For example, you can run several apps with HTTP servers, create several domains and assign all of the domains to your server.
 FFHostPort will route all requests from port 80/443 to your applications.